Rear Facing is really important!

 Example of this: https://www.facebook.com/Gabrielelvikingo/

-According to ANSR, up until September 2018, 1221 children, under the age of 14, were involved in road accidents.
+According to ANSR, until September 2018, 1221 children, under the age of 14, were involved in road accidents.

 23 were in serious condition and 3 lost their lives.